haiyun-he/haiyun-he.github.io/_pages/about.md

 - Inference and estimation
 - Wireless communications

-**If you are interested in collaborating with me, please do not hesitate to drop me an email (at the bottom) or drop by &nbsp;<tt>657 Rhodes Hall, Ithaca, NY</tt> &nbsp;!**
+**If you are interested in collaborating with me, please do not hesitate to drop me an email (at the bottom) or drop by my office &nbsp;<tt>W3-604</tt> &nbsp;!**

 <div style="background-color: #FFFBEB; padding: 15px; border: 2px solid #FFE082; border-radius: 5px;">
-  💡 I will be joining <a href="https://www.hkust-gz.edu.cn/academics/hubs-and-thrust-areas/information-hub/internet-of-things/">Internet of Things (IoT) Thrust</a> at
-  <a href="https://www.hkust-gz.edu.cn">The Hong Kong University of Science and Technology (Guangzhou)</a> as a tenure-track Assistant Professor starting in Fall 2025.
-  <br><br>
-  I am looking for highly motivated PhD/Mphil students and research assistants to join my group.
+  💡 I am looking for highly motivated PhD/Mphil students and research assistants to join my group.
 If you are interested in exploring the intersection of information theory, machine learning, and statistics -- and have a reasonably strong background in mathematics or programming (or a strong interest in developing one) -- please feel free to reach out.
   <br><br>
   To apply, please send an email with your CV, transcript, and a brief statement of your research interests.
 Use the subject line: <code>[Year]-[PhD/Mphil/RA Application]-[Your Name]</code>, e.g., <code>25Fall-PhD Application-Haiyun He</code>.
 </div>